psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 That note is misrepresented as a Chester-based tradition in a reply to *Notes & Queries* appearing on August 5th, 1893, [*Vol 4 Iss 84 (8th S. IV)*](https://archive.org/details/sim_notes-and-queries_1893-08-05_4_84/page/116/mode/2up), p117:

 > For soul-cakes in Chester in the year 1878 see 'N. & Q.,' 5th S. x.
 426. Consult also 'A Garland for the Year,' by John Timbs, p.
 115; Brand's 'Popular Antiquities,' vol. i. p.
-217 (notes to " All-hallow Eve"); and 'Clavis Calendaria,' vol. ii. p.
+217 (notes to "All-hallow Eve"); and 'Clavis Calendaria,' vol. ii. p.
 229.
 Everard Home Coleman.
 71, Brecknock Road

 ## *A-Souling* in Cheshire and Elsewhere